The term “Oligopoly” is derived from two Greek words: oligos, which means “small or little,” and polein, which means “to sell.”

 Oligopolies: American Airlines, Delta Air Lines, Southwest Airlines, United Airlines

 Air transportation is a thriving industry, taking millions of people to locations around the globe.
 Between 2009 and 2019, the global aviation industry’s revenue grew at a CAGR of 5.3%, reaching $838 billion in 2019.

 As of 2018, there were 58 airlines in the US, out of which 17 were classified as major carriers with more than $1 billion in annual revenue.
 However, nearly 55% of the US airline revenue comes from the top 4 airlines.

 American Airlines is the world’s second-largest airline based on sales, reaching $44.9 billion in revenue in 2019.
 Delta Air Lines, with over 5,400 daily flights, is the second-largest airline in the US.

-Southwest Airlines is the world’s largest low-cost carrier with over $21 billion annual revenue.
-And United Airlines operates a large domestic and international route network spanning across six continents.
+While Southwest Airlines is the world’s largest low-cost carrier, with over $21 billion in annual revenue, United Airlines operates a large domestic and international route network spanning six continents.